KevinFernandesDev/ReaCS/README.md

 ✅ No inheritance (Reactive SO data-driven architecture)

-✅ Observables in ScriptableObjects baked in behind-the-scene
+✅ Observables in ScriptableObjects baked in transparently behind the scenes

 ✅ Enforced SRP (Single-Responsability Principal) with "Systems"